Reach Out Now: What Donors Need to Know

 Your larger community—volunteers, newsletter subscribers, everyday donors, social media followers—all care about your work.
 They may not give major gifts, but they serve as ambassadors, spreading the word about your organization’s work.

+They play a different, yet equally important role.
 They show up on Giving Tuesday; they offer to volunteer, and they engage on social media.
 They are probably your die-hard supporters!

-Just like your highly engaged donors, treat them like the insiders they are.
+So, just like your highly engaged donors, treat them like the insiders they are.
 Be informal and friendly in your tone.
 Let them know what’s at stake, and ask them to help.

 If your funding comes from government grants or allocations, you may have a long list of decision-makers to reach out to.

-You may have funding from state, local, city, county and/or federal sources.
+You may have funding from state, local, city, county, and/or federal sources.
 All these grants and contracts have people behind them who are decision makers and influencers.

-By all means, reach out to them all!
+With that in mind, by all means, reach out to them all!

 Elected officials and their staffers all influence funding decisions.
 Many of them want to know how policy changes affect local organizations.